DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 });
 ```

 In this example, the client function obtains the value of a drop-down element.
 This value is then passed to the `t.expect` method.
-Since the client function is awaited when it's assigned to the variable, the value gets resolved instantly and never updates.
+Since `getValue()` is called with await, the return value gets resolved instantly and never updates.
 The smart assertion query mechanism doesn't apply and the test fails.

 To solve the issue, pass the client function without the `await` keyword: